DanielPesu/Teller_Queues/README.md

 At the end of the simulation, analysis is performed and outputted including total simulation time, average customer wait time, and maximum queue length.

+## Data File

+The input to the program is a file of arrival and service times.
+The first line in the file denotes the number of tellers to be used (in the multi-teller simulation).

+**TODO:** The original data files for the program (except for one "stress-test" file `big`) were lost.
+Instead, a companion program which simulates data using techniques from [Queueing Theory](https://en.wikipedia.org/wiki/Queueing_theory) should be developed.
+Then simulation results can be compared with theoretical ones.

 ## Usage

 Set the working directory to the root folder.